lblva/we-re_not_special/docs/README.md

 ````
 </br>

 Everything should work now.
-Do you face some problems?
-Google, YouTube, and ChatGPT are your best friends :3.
+Incase you DO face some problems, *Google, YouTube, and ChatGPT are your best friends :3*

 But wait!
-That’s not all!
-We have to display the taken images of our silhouettes!
+That’s not all- We have to display the taken images of our silhouettes!

 I created a HTML file with a canvas and some text, the images are being displayed inside the canvas.
-I use Vite, so you don’t have to use a live server.
+I use [Vite](https://www.educative.io/answers/what-is-vitejs), so you don’t have to use a live server.
 To set it up, go to the terminal and type: </br>

 ````sh
 npm install
 ````